evamh/Mood-Box-Arduino/blog.md

 ## Inspiration and Ideation

 I wasn't sure where to begin when coming up with an idea for my final project.
-As I've always enjoyed playing games, I was initially drawn to creating a game of some kind - for example something similar to the popular game *Bop It!* where the machine instructs the user to perform some action (such as pulling a lever or pushing a button) and the user has to react.
-However, after thinking about it some more and discussing with others, I thought it would be more interesting to explore how our senses can affect our moods; more specifically the senses of sound, light and smell.
+As I've always enjoyed playing games, I was initially drawn to creating a game of some kind - for example something similar to the popular game *Bop It!* where the machine instructs the user to perform some action (such as pulling a lever or pushing a button) and the user has to react accordingly.
+However, after giving it some more thought and discussing potential ideas with others, I thought it would be more interesting to explore how our senses can affect our moods; more specifically the sensory input of sound, light and scents.

-After a bit more thought I decided to explore that idea in a sort of 'Mood Box', whereby the user chooses a mood and the box lights up/plays music/emits scent associated with that choice.
-I'll focus on three moods in particular that already have strong associatons with different types of output: sleeping, focusing and a mood boost.
+I decided to delve into this idea by creating a 'Mood Box', whereby the user chooses a mood and the box lights up/plays music/emits scent associated with that choice.
+I'll focus on three moods in particular that already have strong associatons with different types of sensory input: sleeping, focusing and a mood boost.

-I did some research to see which colors/sounds/scents were typically associated with these three moods.
+I did some research to see which colors/sounds/scents were typically associated with these three moods, and drew out the output per choice:

 <img src="https://git.arts.ac.uk/storage/user/650/files/0f2bf66b-55c0-4633-8bff-8d41fff90f85" width="30%"> <img src="https://git.arts.ac.uk/storage/user/650/files/688010ee-f506-4014-9d3f-bfc4942ee688" width="27%"> <img src="https://git.arts.ac.uk/storage/user/650/files/9ff20d2a-fb4d-45b9-8e80-1a24888ed631" width="25%">

-From this, I was able to hone in on my inputs and outputs:
+From this, I was able to hone in on my electronic inputs and outputs:

 **Inputs**
-1. Push buttons to select a mood
+1. Push buttons to select a mood (x3)
 2. Potentiometer to change the response

 **Outputs**